Archimedean Newform Theory for $\mathrm{GL}_n$: Further Discussion

 \subsubsection{The Archimedean Strategy}

 We take a different path.
-To prove the existence of the newform and newform $K$-type, we use Frobenius reciprocity to reduce the problem to branching rules on the associated maximal compact subgroups; here we benefit from the fact that, unlike in the nonarchimedean setting, irreducible representations of $K$ and explicit branching rules are well-understood, and the induced representations of Whittaker type are particularly easy to describe, since essentially square-integrable representations do not exist for $\GL_n(F)$ with $n \geq 3$.
-This is done in \hyperref[sect:newformKtype]{Section \ref*{sect:newformKtype}}.
+To prove the existence of the newform and newform $K$-type, we use Frobenius reciprocity to reduce the problem to branching rules on the associated maximal compact subgroups.
+Here we benefit from the fact that, unlike in the nonarchimedean setting, irreducible representations of $K$ and explicit branching rules are well-understood, and the induced representations of Whittaker type are particularly easy to describe, since essentially square-integrable representations do not exist for $\GL_n(F)$ with $n \geq 3$.
+This approach also determines the dimension of spaces of oldforms and yields the additivity and inductivity of the conductor exponent.
+All of this is proven in \hyperref[sect:newformKtype]{Section \ref*{sect:newformKtype}}.

-In order to study the newform in more detail, we require additional knowledge, given in \hyperref[sect:hhp]{Section \ref*{sect:hhp}}, of a particular model of the newform $K$-type, namely a space of homogeneous harmonic polynomials.
+In order to study the newform in more detail, with an eye towards formul\ae{} for the Whittaker newform that are beneficial for evaluating $\GL_n \times \GL_{n - 1}$ and $\GL_n \times \GL_n$ Rankin--Selberg integrals, we require additional knowledge, given in \hyperref[sect:hhp]{Section \ref*{sect:hhp}}, of a particular model of the newform $K$-type, namely a space of homogeneous harmonic polynomials.
 Using this, we explicitly construct the newform in the induced model of $\pi$ in \hyperref[sect:newforminduced]{Section \ref*{sect:newforminduced}}.

 We give three different constructions of the newform in the induced model: via the Iwasawa decomposition, via convolution sections, and via Godement sections.
 Each construction has its advantages and disadvantages.
 The construction via the Iwasawa decomposition is straightforward but lacks a direct relation to Whittaker functions.
 The construction via convolution sections, following work of Jacquet \cite{Jac04}, gives a recursive formula for the newform in terms of a convolution of the newform itself with an explicit standard Schwartz function; this gives an immediate resolution of the test vector problem for archimedean Godement--Jacquet integrals.
 Finally, following Jacquet \cite{Jac09}, the newform is shown to be given as an element of a Godement section, which gives a recursive formula for the newform in terms of an integral of a distinguished newform of a representation of $\GL_{n - 1}(F)$ against a particular standard Schwartz function; this is limited to certain induced representations of Whittaker type, but is invaluable as an inductive step.